-Easy ways to Green Halloween
+Easy ways to Green Your Halloween Costumes!

-When you add up the sales of candy, costumes and decorations, it’s an industry worth almost $6 billion a year.
-Isn’t that incredible? $6 billion for one night, in the US alone!
-But is Halloween an eco-friendly celebration?
+When you add up the sales of Halloween costumes, candy, and decorations, it’s an industry worth almost $7 billion a year.
+Isn’t that incredible? $7 billion (yes, billion!) for one night, in the US alone!

 Unfortunately, with that kind of consumption comes a massive environmental impact that lasts long after everyone’s got over their sugar high.